-Laser vision correction has been performed by Dr. Leahey since 1996 for myopia (nearsightedness) and now the excimer laser can correct astigmatism and hyperopia (farsightedness).
+Patrick Leahey, MD, has been perforiming laser vision correction since 1996 for myopia (nearsightedness).
+Now the excimer laser can correct astigmatism and hyperopia (farsightedness).
 Two common procedures performed with the excimer laser are LASIK and PRK.
-Get clear, sharp vision with LASIK/PRK.

 Who is a candidate for PRK or Lasik with the VISX laser system?

-The Excimer Laser reshapes the cornea to possibly reduce or eliminate the need for glasses or contact lenses in cases of myopia (nearsightedness) or hyperopia (farsightedness) and astigmatism.
-The curvature of the eye must be reshaped.
-There are two ways it can be accomplished with the laser, on the surface with PRK (Photo Refractive Keratectomy) or beneath the surface with LASIK Eye Surgery
+The Excimer laser reshapes the cornea to reduce or eliminate the need for glasses or contact lenses in cases of myopia (nearsightedness) or hyperopia (farsightedness) and astigmatism.
+The curvature of the eye must be reshaped in these situations.
+There are two ways this can be accomplished with the lase – on the surface with PRK (photorefractive keratectomy) or beneath the surface with LASIK Eye Surgery.

 To treat nearsightedness, the cornea must be made flatter.
 This is accomplished by removing tissue from the center of the cornea